-His performance as Debra Winger’s youngest son was credible and moving and definitely deserved an accolade or two.
+His performance as Debra Winger’s youngest son, Teddy was credible and moving and definitely deserved an accolade or two.
 This acting kid also tugged at your maternal feelings in Misunderstood 1984).
-Here he played Gene Hackman’s on-screen son, in this another film that made you cry.
+Here he played Gene Hackman’s on-screen son, in another film that made you cry uncontrollably.

 If any of the cast of Terms of Endearment read this article, can you please answer this question – which has haunted my mother and many others for years – how did you get him in tears?